XPRESSyourself/xpressyourself_manuscript/README.md

 [ ] Work in Jon's tests
-[ ] Fix Travis and codecov and make sure all important steps are included in tests [ ] Make sure aspects of XPRESSplot discussed are tested (PCA, volcano plots, normalizations)
+[ ] Fix Travis and codecov and make sure all important steps are included in tests [ ] Make sure aspects of XPRESSplot discussed are tested (PCA, volcano plots, normalizations) [ ] Re-run analyses
+  [ ] No dedup, quant with htseq over CDS, no MT in index [ ] Calculate TE for all, should all center around 1 [ ] Look at neuro GO terms related to list I pulled out and see if they shift down compared to rest [ ] Cite future directions of follow up in neuro cells as these were done in HEK

 ### Week ending June 16:
 [ ] Test Docker instance